Debt Collection for E-Commerce Startups: The Definitive Guide

-Transaction-based losses are a fact of life for many businesses, because of chargebacks, unpaid bills, reversals, or unreturned products.
-Unlike lending businesses who have to accept a large percentage of losses as part of their business model, many startups treat transaction losses as a nuisance that doesn’t require much attention.
+Transaction-based losses are a fact of life for many businesses because of chargebacks, unpaid bills, reversals, or unreturned products.
+Unlike lending businesses that have to accept a large percentage of losses as part of their business model, many startups treat transaction losses as a nuisance that doesn’t require much attention.
 This can lead to spikes in losses because of unchecked customer behavior, and a backlog of losses that could be significantly reduced with a few simple steps.
-In the following guide we will review these losses, why they happen, and what can be done to reduce them.
+In the following guide, we will review these losses, explain why they happen, and explain what can be done to reduce them.

 Losses and Why They Happen

-Successful businesses have many customers, and many repeat customers.
-A great transactional business attracts a vast majority of customers who buy, receive products and/or services and leave happy.
-Yet, every business model is subject to some level of losses.
-While a lot of it could be intentional, research shows that a growing percent is not.
+Successful businesses have many customers and many repeat customers.
+A great transactional business attracts most customers who buy and receive products and/or services and leave happy.
+Yet, every business model is subject to some level of loss.
+While much of it could be intentional, research shows that a growing percentage is not.

 Depending on your business, some losses will be caused by fraud and identity theft (the Chargeback Gurus put that number at a shockingly low 10-15% compared to friendly fraud).
-It’s not uncommon for children to use their parent’s card without their knowledge, but there are still busy scammers out there, especially as real-world credit card fraud increases.
-In these cases, you wouldn’t be dealing with the real customer, but someone using their details.
+It’s not uncommon for children to use their parent’s card without their knowledge, but there are still busy scammers, especially as real-world credit card fraud increases.
+In these cases, you wouldn’t be dealing with the actual customer but someone using their details.

 How Much Loss Is Too Much?

-Transaction based businesses need to consider their margins and the requirements of the payments provider.
+Transaction-based businesses need to consider their margins and the requirements of the payment provider.
 Most providers require less than 1% in chargebacks and less than 0.5% in ACH returns.
-You can “hide” some high risk, profitable segments in your volume if your overall loss rate is low, but you must keep it low overall.
+You can hide some high-risk, profitable segments in your volume if your loss rate is low, but you must keep it low.
 In the long run, even a 1% loss rate accumulates over time.

 Prevention Versus Servicing

-In the transaction risk world, it’s common knowledge how much time companies spend on prevention and detection before a transaction goes through, only to completely neglect post-loss mitigation and servicing.
+In the transaction risk world, it’s common knowledge how much time companies spend on prevention and detection before a transaction goes through, only to neglect post-loss mitigation and servicing completely.

-Losses are a part of any business, because optimizing for zero losses means too much prevention—you’re turning away good business.
-FraudSciences, and early fraud prevention provider, was able to help merchants quadruple business by insuring against chargebacks.
-You should consider how much business you’re rejecting because of criteria that’s too restrictive, and what else you could do if you had lower loss rates.
+Losses are a part of any business because optimizing for zero losses means too much prevention—you’re turning away good business.
+FraudSciences, an early fraud prevention provider, was able to help merchants quadruple their business by insuring against chargebacks.
+You should consider how much business you’re rejecting because of too restrictive criteria and what else you could do if you had lower loss rates.

-If you’re providing a service and simply turn it off for customers who don’t pay, you probably experience much lower loss rates.
-You should consider how many of those customers you could win back by trying to resolve the outstanding balance and hearing them out.
+If you’re providing a service and turn it off for customers who don’t pay, you probably experience much lower loss rates.
+It would be best to consider how many of those customers you could win back by trying to resolve the outstanding balance and hearing them out.
 Good post-loss servicing focuses on the customer experience by resolving service issues as much as it recovers money owed to you.

 The same is true for fraud losses.
-While some of these fraud cases are real, many are the result of a misunderstanding or service disagreement.
-By building a servicing flow that focuses on understanding the customer’s intention, you’ll be able to improve retention, teach your team how to prevent losses better, and get paid.
+While some of these fraud cases are real, many result from a misunderstanding or service disagreement.
+By building a servicing flow that focuses on understanding the customer’s intention, you’ll improve retention, teach your team how to prevent losses better and get paid.

 The Early Default Days